Adelaide FitzGerald: Personal life

-Born Adelaide Jane Frances Forbes, she was the eldest daughter of George Hastings Forbes, 7th Earl of Granard and Countess Jane Forbes (née Jane Colclough Grogan-Morgan of Johnstown Castle).
-She was born at Castle Forbes, Newtownforbes, County Longford in 1860.
-Her sister Sarah married Lord Henry Grattan-Bellew, becoming Lady Sarah Grattan Bellew, and lived at Castle Forbes.
-The Earl of Granard was her half-brother (the son of George Hastings Forbes, 7th Earl of Granard and Viscountess (née Frances Mary Territt) Forbes).
+Born Lady Adelaide Jane Frances Forbes, she was the eldest daughter of George Arthur Hastings Forbes, 7th Earl of Granard, and the Countess of Granard (née Jane Colclough Grogan Morgan of Johnstown Castle).
+She was born at Castle Forbes, Newtownforbes, County Longford, in 1860.
+Her sister Sarah married Sir Henry Grattan-Bellew, becoming Lady Grattan-Bellew, and lived at Castle Forbes.
+The 8th Earl of Granard was her half-brother.

-She came to live at Johnstown Castle following her marriage in April 1880 to Lord Maurice FitzGerald (1852-1901), second son of Charles FitzGerald, 4th Duke of Leinster.
-They required and received a dispensation from the Pope (Leo XIII) because Lady Fitzgerald was Roman Catholic and Lord Fitzgerald was a Protestant.
+She married in April 1880 Lord Maurice FitzGerald (1852-1901), second son of Charles FitzGerald, 4th Duke of Leinster.
+They required and received a dispensation from the Pope (Leo XIII) because Lady Adelaide was Roman Catholic and Lord Maurice was a Protestant.
 They agreed to raise their children as Catholics.
 Lord Maurice served in Sir Edward Hornby's squadron after eight years in the Navy.
 He lived in Carton House until his marriage.
-Lady Fitzgerald and her husband produced four children: Geraldine (1880-1954), Gerald Hugh (1883-1914), Kathleen (1892-1930) and Marjorie (1896-1899).
+Lady Maurice and her husband had four children: Geraldine (1880-1954), Gerald Hugh (1883-1914), Kathleen (1892-1930) and Marjorie (1896-1899).

-Her husband, Lord Maurice FitzGerald died on 24 April 1901 of cerebral meningitis following a couple of days of influenza.
+Lord Maurice FitzGerald died on 24 April 1901 of cerebral meningitis following a couple of days of influenza.
 He was aged 48.
-His brother, Lord Arthur Fitzgerald, along with Lady Fitzgerald, were appointed guardians of their children.
+His brother, Lord Arthur Fitzgerald, along with Lady Maurice, were appointed guardians of their children.
 Her first cousin Ronald Forbes helped her manage Johnstown Castle.

 Her son Gerald was killed in France in September 1914, during the early months of World War I while serving with the 4th Royal Irish Dragoon Guards.
 The inscription chosen for her son's gravestone in France reads: "THE SOULS OF THE RIGHTEOUS ARE IN THE HAND OF GOD".

-One of her daughters died during or between the world wars.
+Her daughter Kathleen died in 1930.

 Community activist

-While both of Lady Fitzgerald and Lord Maurice were alive, they looked after the interests of poor Catholics, particularly ensuring that they received proper medical and hospital care, as well as final rites as they died.
+While both Lord and Lady Maurice were alive, they looked after the interests of poor Catholics, particularly ensuring that they received proper medical and hospital care, as well as final rites as they died.
 Lord Maurice was also concerned about the welfare of abused animals, orphaned children, those imprisoned, and the mentally ill.

 Lady Maurice, as she became known after her husband's death, was an important figure in the Wexford area as the head of a variety of organisations including the Wexford Board of Guardians, Wexford branch of National Society for the Prevention of Cruelty to Children, Women's National Health Association, Wexford Horticultural Society, and South Wexford Beekeepers Association.
 She took over the community efforts that her husband aided and she was involved in church activities.
 Like her late husband, she was particularly concerned about the poor.

-During the First World War, Lady Fitzgerald participated in the Queen Mother's Clothing Guild as chairperson of the Wexford branch and was a leader of the aid to Belgian refugees in Britain during the First World War.
+During the First World War, Lady Maurice participated in the Queen Mother's Clothing Guild as chairperson of the Wexford branch and was a leader of the aid to Belgian refugees in Britain during the First World War.